fastai/nbdev-jekyll-theme/README.md

 ## Usage

-We recommend that you use repo template [nbdev template](https://github.com/fastai/nbdev_template/) or the [nbdev_new](https://nbdev.fast.ai/cli.html#nbdev_new) to create new nbdev projects.  [nbdev template](https://github.com/fastai/nbdev_template/) containts this theme as well as other supporting files needed for nbdev.
+We recommend that you use repo template [nbdev template](https://github.com/fastai/nbdev_template/) or the [nbdev_new](https://nbdev.fast.ai/cli.html#nbdev_new) CLI command to create new nbdev projects.  [nbdev template](https://github.com/fastai/nbdev_template/) containts this theme as well as other supporting files needed for nbdev.

 ## Development